March 9, 2022

 Customer Engagement Strategy #4: Offer Company Swag Store Credit

 Offer Swag Store Credit in Exchange for Taking a Demo

-Let’s say you have top target accounts that you haven’t been able to meet with yet, but were planning to engage at the event.
-Reach out to them and say you’d still love to give them the trade show floor experience—meaning that if they take a demo with your team, you’ll give them credit to a swag store, where they can pick and choose what promotional items they want to be shipped straight to their office.
+Let’s say you have top target accounts that you haven’t been able to meet with yet, and it makes sense to offer them a virtual experience.
+Reach out to them and say you’d still love to give them the trade show floor experience—meaning that if they take a demo with your team, you’ll give them credit to your virtual swag store.
+Rock your demo, create meaningful connections, and thank them for their time with tradeshow swag.
+Let them pick and choose the promotional items they want, and have them shipped straight to their office or home.

 When they select an item, you can set up rules in your swag store so that informational materials (like case studies, technical one-pagers, printed eBooks, or other collateral) are automatically included in the package with the item(s) they selected.
 With a Sending Platform integration, swag store fulfillment is automated and tracked in your CRM.